2004 Security Report

 The Student Right-to-Know and Campus Security Act (Public Law 101-542) requires that all institutions of higher education produce an annual security report.
 Birthingway has prepared the following information so that our community can make an informed choice about their personal security while at Birthingway.

-Crimes reported to Birthingway during the year 2002 are as follows:
+Crimes reported to Birthingway or the Portland Police Bureau during the year 2003 are as follows:

 |Crime||On Campus||Public Property|

 |Motor Vehicle Theft||0||0|

 |Arrests for liquor and drug law violations, or for illegal weapons possession||0||0|

 |Disciplinary referrals for liquor and drug law violations, or for illegal weapons possession||0||0|